exoscale/cumulus-cl-ports-puppet/README.md

 This module only works on Cumulus Linux.

 The module does not currently do any error checking.
-Ensure that all config is thoroughly tested, or the switch can behave in unpredictable ways.
+Ensure that the whole configuration is thoroughly tested, or the switch can behave in unpredictable ways.

 `puppet resource cumulus_ports` doesn't currently work.
 This will be implemented in a later version.